Compliance · Last updated June 4, 2026

 Pallas Health is a technology platform operated by Brentmoor, Inc. Pallas does not employ medical providers, does not practice medicine, and does not direct clinical decisions.

-Clinical care for patients of Pallas is provided by independent US-licensed physicians and nurse practitioners contracted through OpenLoop Healthcare Partners, PC and its affiliated state-licensed professional corporations, a national telehealth provider network.
-Each prescribing clinician holds an active, unrestricted license in the state in which the patient is located at the time of the encounter.
+Clinical care for patients of Pallas is delivered by Lion MD, a nationwide team of US-licensed medical professionals, in partnership with CareValidate — the clinical-operations platform Pallas uses to verify provider licensure, manage clinical workflows, and coordinate prescription dispensing.
+Lion MD operates through affiliated state-licensed professional corporations, and every prescribing clinician holds an active, unrestricted license in the state in which the patient is located at the time of the encounter.
 Clinicians are bound by their own professional licensing requirements, exercise independent clinical judgment, and may decline to prescribe when treatment is not clinically appropriate.

 Jurisdictions served